Ami Haruna: Biography

-After COVID hit Los Angeles she became a famous streamer globally for the live streaming app 17LIVEshe has won every event in USA since 2020 and won the title “Queen of Livit” and the best streamer award.
+After COVID hit Los Angeles she became a famous streamer globally for the live streaming app 17LIVE she has won every event in USA since 2020 and won the title “Queen of Livit” and the best streamer award.
 Also had her billboard in Hollywood in 2021.

 Personal life

-Her grandfather is well known writer who has win Akutagawa Prize and multiple awards.
+Her grandfather is well known writer who has won the Akutagawa Prize and multiple awards.
 She has a son and a Pomeranian dog named Coconut.
 Haruna maintains her profile through Instagram and Facebook.
 She is fluent in English, Japanese and Korean.